Understanding Your Symptoms

 Stress, anxiety, fear and other strong emotions can upset the gastrointestinal tract, which can easily lead to nausea.
 Emotional disturbances can also cause indigestion, constipation and if given time, stomach ulcers, which may all cause abdominal pain.

-If your emotions are causing stomach problems be sure to address your psychological well-being.
-Over time stress can have a more severe impact on health, contributing to illness, an increase in gastrointestinal problems and cardiovascular disease.
+impact on health, contributing to illness, an increase in gastrointestinal problems and cardiovascular disease.
 In the mean time try simple remedies such as peppermint tea, ginger and chamomile to relieve the pain and nausea.
 Use deep breathing to ease feelings of stress and anxiety.

 Overeating, a food allergy, food poisoning or simply a poor diet can all cause a stomachache and nausea.
 Pay attention to your diet.
 Eating plenty of fruits and vegetables, nuts, seeds and whole grains while also drinking plenty of water will support digestive health and prevent problems such as constipation and gas.
 Eating in excess in one sitting or eating a poor diet that is high in processed foods and animal products can cause gastrointestinal problems.